janstuemmel/janstuemmel.github.io-legacy/_posts/2016-05-04-react-native-on-ubuntu14.04.md

 ### Issues

-Start Android Studio and remember two Utilities:
+Start Android Studio and remember two utilities:

 1. `Tools > Android > AVD Manager`
 2. `Tools > Android > SDK Manager`

 #### Wrong SDK Version

-Goto the `SDK Manager`, click **Launch Standalone SDK Manager** and look which version the **Android SDK Build Tools** have.
-Then go into your TestApp diretory replace **buildToolsVersion** in `./android/app/build.gradle` with your local version.
+Go to the `SDK Manager`, click **Launch Standalone SDK Manager** and look which version the **Android SDK Build Tools** have.
+Then go into your TestApp directory, replace **buildToolsVersion** in `./android/app/build.gradle` with your local version.

 #### Watchman Error